Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 ## Backwards Compatibility

 As this RFC only adds new functions in a new namespace there are not expected to be any large concerns about backwards compatibility.
-The individual abilities added are all things that perl already has the ability to do - either natively, or with the help of existing CPAN modules - so these functions are not able to put the interpreter into any new states that could not already be encountered.
+The individual abilities added are all things that perl already has the ability to do - either natively, or with the help of existing core or CPAN modules - so these functions are not able to put the interpreter into any new states that could not already be encountered.

 Additionally, the entire API specified by this RFC should be possible to implement on top of existing perl core using only an additional XS module.
 As such it would be easily possible to provide it as a dual-life XS module on CPAN for the benefit of at least a few previous versions of perl.